QSR Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Restaurant Brands International Inc. Investors of Class Action and Encourages Shareholders to Contact the Firm

 NEW YORK, Dec.
-28, 2020 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Restaurant Brands International Inc. ("Restaurant Brands" or the "Company") (NYSE: QSR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Restaurant Brands securities between April 29, 2019, and October 28, 2019, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/qsr.
+30, 2020 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Restaurant Brands International Inc. ("Restaurant Brands" or the "Company") (: QSR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Restaurant Brands securities between April 29, 2019, and October 28, 2019, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/qsr.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.